 GUIDE TABLE OF CONTENTS

 Because of the current global situation, Granada travel guidelines change regularly.
 Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

-Before planning a trip to Granada, be sure to check the Flatten the Curve website for information on travel restrictions to Spain.
+Before planning a trip to Granada, be sure to check the Borderless website for information on travel restrictions to Spain.
 If you do decide to visit Granada, then you may want to seriously consider getting travel medical insurance.

 GRANADA AT A GLANCE